 What many people don’t realize is that a simple mistake such as smashing your husband’s property in a heated argument could be considered as vandalism in the eyes of the law and lead to these consequences.
-To achieve the best outcome possible for your case, contact the knowledgeable Orange County vandalism defense lawyers at The SoCal Law Network.
+To achieve the best outcome possible for your case, contact the knowledgeable Laguna Hills and Orange County vandalism defense lawyers at The SoCal Law Network.

 How Are Minors Charged With Vandalism?

 The majority of individuals arrested for vandalism are minors, which will typically result in a trip to juvenile court.
 It’s important for parents to remember that even though their child was charged, they may be liable to pay fines or restitution on behalf of their child.
 On top of these financial obligations, parents will ultimately be responsible for making sure their child is fulfilling all legal requirements that they are given, including showing up to court, and if convicted, attending community service or probation meetings.

 Parents, vandalism charges do not just affect your child, they affect you as well.
 This can be an emotional and stressful time, so let the team at The SoCal Law Network take the burden off of your shoulders.